enoch85/ovms-home-assistant/README.md

       - entity: device_tracker.ovms_location
 ```

+## Code Quality and Maintenance

+The OVMS integration follows these development principles:

+- **Modular Architecture**: Separation of concerns with dedicated modules for specific functions
+- **Comprehensive Logging**: Detailed logging for troubleshooting at various levels
+- **Consistent Formatting**: Code formatted with Black and checked with Pylint
+- **Automated Testing**: CI/CD pipeline with GitHub Actions for validation
+- **Release Management**: Structured release process with semantic versioning
+- **Documentation**: Extensive inline documentation and comments

+This integration undergoes regular validation through:
+- HACS compatibility checking
+- Hassfest validation for Home Assistant standards
+- Python code validation and linting
+- Version checking and dependency management

 ## FAQ

 **Q: Can I use multiple vehicles with this integration?**
 A: Yes, you can set up multiple instances of the integration, one for each vehicle.

 **Q: Does this work with all OVMS-supported vehicles?**
 A: Yes, the integration is vehicle-agnostic and works with any vehicle supported by OVMS.
+Vehicle-specific enhancements are provided for some models like VW e-UP!

 **Q: Can I use this without internet access?**
 A: Yes, as long as your OVMS module, MQTT broker, and Home Assistant can communicate on the same network.